techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 * great performance;
 * and native rendering on iOS and Android thanks to [Weex](https://weex.incubator.apache.org/) and [NativeScript](https://github.com/rigor789/nativescript-vue);

-## Bootstrapping the Back-end Project
+## Bootstrapping the Back-End Project

-Before you can create the back-end project you need to install some requirements in your development machine.
-For Django you need to have Python 3 (the latest version of Django requires Python 3), PIP and `venv` installed.
+Before you can create the back-end project, you need to install some requirements in your development machine.
+For Django, you need to have [Python 3](https://www.python.org/download/releases/3.0/), [PIP](https://pypi.python.org/pypi/pip), and [`venv`](https://docs.python.org/3/library/venv.html) installed.

 Please note that you don't need to install a full fledged database management system to develop with Django.
 You can use a SQLite database which allows you to have a file-based database that doesn't require any special installation.